raj-pranav/learn-solidity/Tutorials/Beginners/2-Data_types_solidity.md

 ---

-## Reference type - call by reference
-In this category, data types are passes by reference, which means, whenever an instance of the variable is called/initialized the data value get referenced to the original value; to that instance.
-The data is accessed using a location/index.

 ### Arrays (indices starts with zero)
 - [x] Fixed size array (size has to be decided during the declaration)